 15 to April 13 2013: register as an entrant in the

 IRCC3.
 You will need to provide me with the details listed below

 under the heading "How to Register".
 Continue with your

 items of extensive handwork, if any.

 April 14 to August

 14 2013: cut, stitch, assemble, and complete your

-outfit.
+outfit (see below for details).
 Don't forget to send a progress photo at

 least once per month according to the schedule listed in the